ctyeh/ct-external-drive-manager/docs/API.md

 # API Reference

-This document provides a complete reference for all command-line tools and their options.
+This document provides a complete reference for all command-line tools and their options in CT External Drive Manager.

 ## Core Commands